Morbid Angel: Formation, demos, and Altars of Madness (1983–1990)

-Morbid Angel was formed in 1983 in Tampa, Florida by guitarist Trey Azagthoth and drummer/vocalist Mike Browning.
-In the early stages of their career the band developed a reputation for "gruesome stage antics".
-They quickly became highly influential in the formation of the Florida death metal scene, inspiring other highly influential acts such as Obituary.
-They recorded their debut album, Abominations of Desolation, in 1986, but the band was unsatisfied with the final product and it remained unreleased until 1991, printing 10,000 copies.
+Morbid Angel was formed in 1983 in Tampa, Florida, by guitarist Trey Azagthoth and drummer/vocalist Mike Browning.
+In the early stages of its career it developed a reputation for "gruesome stage antics".
+The band quickly became highly influential in the formation of the Florida death metal scene, inspiring other highly influential acts such as Obituary.
+Morbid Angel recorded its debut album, Abominations of Desolation, in 1986, but the band was unsatisfied with the final product and it remained unreleased until 1991, printing 10,000 copies.
+Azagthoth said in the latter year: "It wasn't up to standards, and I learned a lot from that.
+A debut album is gonna mark you for life..
+It was not good enough."
 In 1986, David Vincent joined the band, replacing Michael Manson and Sterling von Scarborough as vocalist and bassist respectively.
 Fellow Terrorizer member, drummer Pete Sandoval, soon followed.
-The band made their debut in 1987 on the New Renaissance Records record label.

-Their first studio album, Altars of Madness, was released in 1989, and is regarded by many as one of the most important death metal albums of all time.
+The band's first studio album, Altars of Madness, was released in 1989, and is regarded by many as one of the most important death metal albums of all time.
 Music journalist Jason Birchmeier writes that:Few albums struck a chord within the ears and minds of the late-'80s underground metal scene like Morbid Angel's Altars of Madness did at the end of the decade, setting a new precedent for metal bands to reach.
 With the arguable exception of Chuck Schuldiner's Death, never before had a heavy metal band carried their lightning-fast guitar riffs and equally spellbinding guitar solos into such horrific territory.
 Venom and Slayer redefined the extent to which a metal band could align itself with all things evil during the beginning of the decade, but Morbid Angel made these two groups sound like children's music compared to the Florida-based group's assaulting death metal sounds and their blasphemous lyrics.

 Morbid Angel toured for nearly two years in support of Altars of Madness.
-The tour started in November 1989 when they opened for Napalm Death and Bolt Thrower in the UK and Europe.
+The tour started in November 1989 when they opened for Napalm Death, Carcass and Bolt Thrower in the UK and Europe on the Grindcrusher Tour.
 Most of 1990 and 1991 were spent touring North America, playing with bands such as Pantera, Obituary, Atheist, Death Angel, Forbidden, Sanctuary, Ripping Corpse, Deicide, Sacrifice and Wrath.
 The Altars of Madness tour ended in April 1991 with a Brazilian tour, supported by Sarcófago, Sextrash and Cambio Negro.